teiniker/teiniker-lectures-embedded-softwaredesign/architectures/introduction/README.md

 ###  BPMN (Business Process Model and Notation)
-Though primarily used for modeling business processes, BPMN can be relevant for capturing workflow and process-oriented aspects of the system.
+Though primarily used for **modeling business processes**, BPMN can be relevant for capturing workflow and process-oriented aspects of the system.
 It clarifies how data and tasks move between services and participants (which can inform the architecture).